grifferz/pah-irc/README.md

 Pretty much all game state is kept in the database so it should be safe to kill and restart the bot at any time.

-The plays that have currently been made are only stored in memory, so that just means that each player will need to make their play again once the bot is back.

 ## Speed of play, or lack thereof

 If you haven't got the hint yet, the idea here is not to stress about games